bluz71/bluz71.github.io/_posts/2018-06-20-digital-privacy-tips.md

 Tips](https://bluz71.github.io/2017/11/12/sensible-computing-security-tips.html)
 post as a starting point to secure your digital devices.

 You can not be private unless you are first secure.
-Please keep up-to-date, enable disk encryption, use strong unique passwords and don't be a victim of phishing and social engineering.

 ISP Snooping
 ============